-The treatment is recommended for patients who have ongoing symptoms of poor body circulation (angina pectoris) who do not want angioplasty or bypass surgery or are not eligible for these procedures.
+The treatment is recommended for patients who have ongoing symptoms of poor body circulation (angina pectoris) and who do not want angioplasty or bypass surgery or are not eligible for these procedures.
 Many doctors refer their patients to Baker-Gilmour for treatment.

 What are the symptoms of poor body circulation?

-These symptoms may consist of chest pain but also fatigue, poor exercise tolerance or shortness of breath.
+These symptoms may consist of chest pain but also fatigue, poor exercise tolerance, or shortness of breath.
 For properly selected patients, there is little or no risk associated with this treatment.

 How will the treatment benefit me?

 Most patients experience positive results.
-These include having no angina or angina that is less frequent and less intense, more energy and a better quality of life.
+These include having no angina or angina that is less frequent and less intense, more energy, and a better quality of life.
 The treatment can also be repeated if symptoms re-occur.